pmahnke/mahnke-cocktails/recipe/cumulonimbus.md

 - Method: Shaken
 - Pour: Double Strain
 - Glassware: High Ball
-- Garnish: None
+- Garnish: A straw
 - Special Prep:
   - Add half the soda water to the glass
   - Strain in the cocktail.
-  - Top with more soday water.
+  - Top with more soda water.
   - Expressed orange oil.
   - For best results in texture, dry shake (shake without ice) before chilling to agitate either the egg white.